diiq/blog/services.md

         <div class="title">Project Audit</div>
         <p>You've got a small, scrappy team, and they've been working on
         your product for what seems like too long.
 Are they doing a good job?
-We'll do an independent audit of your process, code, and goals.
-We'll help get you and your team back on track.</p>
+I'll do an independent audit of your process, code, and goals, and help get you and your team back on track.</p>
         <a href="/contact">Contact Me</a>
     </div>